 People quit smoking for many reasons.
-To increase your chance of quitting, make your reasons personal.
+To increase your chances of quitting, identify your own reasons for wanting to give up smoking.
 Consider the reasons below ...

 Do you ever feel as if your smoking controls you?
 Has your mood ever been rattled when you realise you’ve run out of cigarettes?

-Many smokers who quit appreciate no longer having to make plans, compromises and hard choices about their smoking.
+Many smokers who quit appreciate no longer having to make plans and compromises influenced by their smoking habits.
 When you quit, your time is more your own.

-Many smokers start to realise that they are not really choosing to smoke.
-When you start to regularly smoke more than 10 cigarettes a day, most people will become addicted to nicotine.
+Often people who smoke become aware that they are not really choosing to smoke.
+When people regularly smoke more than 10 cigarettes a day, most will become addicted to nicotine.
 Nicotine levels drop every hour or so, so often the urge to smoke is about your body recognising that it needs another hit – this is another way smoking controls you.

-Many smokers tell us they hate the dirty nature of smoking, even while still enjoying cigarettes.
+Many smokers say they hate the dirty nature of smoking, even while still enjoying cigarettes.
 They say that it annoys them – the way their clothes, hair and skin smell, and their house and car too.

-Many smokers sometimes feel uncomfortable smoking around nonsmoking family and friends or people they don’t know.
-Unwelcome disapproving looks or comments can make them feel embarrassed or judged.
+People who smoke sometimes feel uncomfortable smoking around nonsmoking family and friends or people they don’t know.
+Unwelcome disapproving looks or comments make them feel embarrassed or judged.
 Some smokers say they feel ashamed to be a smoker and try to keep it a secret.
-They also say how annoying it can be having to always make sure they have enough cigarettes with them or enough money to buy.
+They also say how annoying it is to always have to make sure they have enough cigarettes with them or enough money to buy more if needed.

 Quitting gives you the chance to break free from all of this negativity.
 Your teeth can be white again, your skin free of nicotine stains, you’ll smell and feel fresher and cleaner, as will your house and car.